moby/moby/man/docker-ps.1.md

       .Ports - Exposed ports.
       .Status - Container status.
       .Size - Container disk size.
-      .Labels - All labels asigned to the container.
+      .Labels - All labels assigned to the container.
       .Label - Value of a specific label for this container.
 For example `{{.Label "com.docker.swarm.cpu"}}`

 **--help**